Achievements and Legacies from the

 8 - Mawson's Australasian Antarctic

-sledging trip undertaken by Mawson and two others,
+trip undertaken by Mawson and two others, Xavier Mertz and

 In November 1912 they set off on a trip to survey a new unexplored area, collect rock specimens and record scientific data along the way.
 A month into the journey Ninnis fell through through a crevasse with six of the best dogs, a tent and many supplies, they never saw him again.
 They turned back to the base, now in great difficulty due to the losses of food, shelter and other supplies.
 Just under another month later Mertz died from starvation, physical exhaustion and possibly from vitamin A poisoning from eating dogs' livers.